En español | Think of hospice as a philosophy of compassionate care for a loved one at the end of life.

 “You shouldn’t give up curative treatment in order to get hospice care, and that’s being tested right now through a demonstration from Centers for Medicare & Medicaid Services,” Banach says.
 “In the future we will be in a better place with fewer limitations on hospice.”

-The number of racial and ethnic minorities, especially blacks and Hispanics, who receive hospice care has been increasing.
-But as of 2017, the most recent year for which data is available, more than 4 in 5 hospice patients were white.
+The number of racial and ethnic minorities who receive hospice care has been increasing, especially Hispanics and Asian American/Pacific Islanders.
+But in 2018, the most recent year for which data is available, more than 4 in 5 hospice patients were white.

 Talk far in advance

 Ahead of time, perhaps even years before a decision is necessary, talk with family members about their wishes for the end of their lives.
 Put it all in writing, perhaps in such legal documents as an advance directive, advance care planning or a living will.

 “It is a huge comfort for a family caregiver to know what a loved one would want,” says Amy Goyer, AARP family and caregiving expert.

 Most hospice care is provided at the loved one’s home, whether that is a private residence, an assisted living facility or a nursing home.
 Hospice also could be provided at the caregiver’s home, a hospital or a freestanding hospice facility.